albertomontesanto/albertomontesanto.github.io/content/courses/psc1001/_index.md

 ---
 date: "2021-01-08"
 lastmod: "2021-01-09"
-title: "TECHNIQUES IN FORENSIC GENETICS"
+title: "PSC 1001: Introduction to Comparative Politics"
 linktitle: Overview
-summary: An introduction to the field of genetics in forensic caseworks.
+summary: An introduction to the field of comparative politics and the comparative method.
+Required course for GWU PSC and IAFF majors.
 toc: false
 draft: false
 menu: